Writing a funeral speech step-by-step

 Do you want it to be solemn?
 Do you want it to be lighter, perhaps even humorous?
 Or do you want a balance of both?

-Go through your collection of material selecting what gives an accurate portrayal.
+Once you've got everything together you think you need, go through the collection of reflections, stories, quotations and poem fragments etc., selecting what gives an accurate and balanced portrayal.
 You won't be able to include everything but what you do choose, you'll want to resonate with the 'truth' of the person.

-Put your choices of material in the order you want them come when you write the eulogy.
+Put your choices of material in the order you want them to come in when you write the eulogy.

 Introduction: